crazyyy/wp-framework/wp-content/plugins/query-monitor/readme.txt

 * Improves compatibility with WordPress Playground

-### 3.14.0 (18 October 2023) ###

-* Corrects the port number handling when displaying URLs for scripts and styles
-* Improves the `db.php` handling when activating and deactivating Query Monitor on a single site within a Multisite network, and when `DISALLOW_FILE_MODS` is in use
-* Improves check for Debug Bar existence
-* Identifies drop-in plugins as a specific component instead of "other"
-* Simplifies some of the data structure used when logging queries
-* Specifies that Query Monitor supports WordPress versions up to three years old

-### 3.13.1 (15 July 2023) ###

-* Avoids a fatal error if a deprecated warning is triggered early on during the bootstrap process
-* Avoids a PHP warning that can be triggered during certain HTTP API requests when Curl is not in use
-* Skips loading QM during the plugin update process

 ### Earlier versions ###

-For the changelog of earlier versions, <a href="https://github.com/johnbillion/query-monitor/releases">please refer to the releases page on GitHub</a>.
+For the changelog of earlier versions, <a href="https://github.com/johnbillion/query-monitor/releases">refer to the releases page on GitHub</a>.